garrandall/popular-music-data/tracks/-closest-thing-to--perfect-jermaine-jackson.md

 I can't believe
 What I'm feeling
-Ooh, I've lost all control
+Oh, I've lost all control
 Girl, don't you know
 What you're doin'
 You got me burnin' up on the inside